sanka4rea/CityU_bioinformatics/content/tutorial/resources/_index.md

 [**Other Resources:**]({{< ref "tutorial/res_new/sources.md" >}})
 {{% /alert %}}
 <img src="/img/tutorial/sources.jpg" alt="ucsc" align="center">
-<p align="justify">This part will introduce some open sources website which contains <u>tutorials, softwares, tools</u> of bioinformatics field to help you get a great understanding of it and make effectively use of related softwares/tools.
+<p align="justify">This section will introduce other resources such as tutorials, software, and online tools in the Bioinformatics field.

 ---